AyrtonPereira1996/console-java-program-to-convert-scales-of-temperature/README.md

   **cd folder_where_you_put_the_project/console-java-program-to-convert-scales-of-temperature-master**

-  3. Second, once you are ate project folder you must run the command that will compile all the .java files that have to be compiled with the command:
+  3. Second, once you are at project folder you must run the command that will compile all the .java files that have to be compiled with the command:

   **javac src/main/calculo/temperatura/.java src/escalas/calculo/temperatura/.java**

   3. After compiling the .java files, you can run the main class to start the program with the command:

   **java src/main/calculo/temperatura/CalculoEscalasMainClass**